-Robotic Process Automation can help organisations automate all or part of the necessary processes and ensure that the repetitive portions of these processes don't monopolise employees’ valuable time and creative energies.
+RPA Implementation Solutions can help organisations automate all or part of the necessary processes and ensure that the repetitive portions of these processes don't monopolise employees’ valuable time and creative energies.
 Automating systems and processes with an outcomes-oriented perspective can empower employees and enable them to operate more efficiently.

-- The multi-functionality of robots can help enterprises with complex business processes to achieve repeatable results and fulfill business objectives.
-RPA bots are universal application orchestrators – any application that can be used by a man can be used by a present-day robot such as mainframe, bespoke applications, legacy-based, web-services enabled or even a third party API hosted service.
+1. Align RPA with business objectivesi) The multi-functionality of robots can help enterprises with complex business processes to achieve repeatable results and fulfil business objectives.
+RPA bots are universal application orchestrators – any application that can be used by a man can be used by a present-day robot such as a mainframe, bespoke applications, legacy-based, web-services enabled or even a third party API hosted service.

-Gauge infrastructure requirements beforehand
+2. Gauge infrastructure requirements beforehand

-Based on their type, these Bots may require different types of Physical or Virtual Machines such as VM on prem (VDI) or on cloud or a combination of VM on prem and cloud.
-The Hard Disk size for VM also vary depending on the applications required for automation and the applications to be automated.
+Based on their type, these Bots may require different types of Physical or Virtual Machines such as VM on-prem (VDI) or on cloud or a combination of VM on-prem and cloud.
+The Hard Disk size for VM also varies depending on the applications required for automation and the applications to be automated.

-Clearly define the expected outcome
+3. Clearly define the expected outcome

-- Bots are developed differently for different purposes.
-For instance, a bot that works on compliance and security policies is capable of ensuring data privacy and running automated processes behind locked screen so that the user does not get access to more information than is intended.
+Bots are developed differently for different purposes.
+For instance, a bot that works on compliance and security policies is capable of ensuring data privacy and running automated processes behind a locked screen so that the user does not get access to more information than is intended.
 Such Bots access the required data securely and forget it once the processing is complete.
-While a bot that is deployed to automate functions like workflow, back office process will not be as discrete.
+While a bot is deployed to automate functions like workflow, the back office process will not be as discrete.

-Ensure the right environment
+4. Ensure the right environment

-- For an efficient RPA setup, it is recommended to have at least 3 environments:
+i) For an efficient RPA setup, it is recommended to have at least 3 environments:

-- Development/ Test Environment (developer’s machine installed with a development environment that is connected to Development Orchestrator)
+ii) Development/ Test Environment (developer’s machine installed with a development environment that is connected to Development Orchestrator)

-- Production Environment (for running bots in production environments)
+iv) Production Environment (for running bots in production environments)